 How much does it cost to get a Minnesota Assumed Name?

-The Assumed Name Certificate filing fee in Minnesota is $30 when filing by mail or in person or $50 when filing online.
+Minnesota’s Assumed Name Certificate filing fee is $30 when filing by mail or in person or $50 when filing online.

 There is no cost for the Assumed Name annual renewal if it is filed on time.